flatironinstitute/sciware/36_ReproduciblePaper/main.md

    - Delete stale branches.  <!-- .element: class="fragment"  -->
    - Avoid credential and private data.  <!-- .element: class="fragment"  -->

-#note: Next, you should version control you code.
-You can host your code in a repo, GitHub is the most common, GitLab or bitbucket are other alternatives.
-Try to keep your repository clean, which include having a gitignore file to minimize the risk  of adding unecssary files; delete inactive branches,do not hardcode credential or personal data.
+#note: Now that your tools and scripts are in place, it’s time to focus on version control.
+Use Git to track changes and host your code on a platform like GitHub, GitLab, or Bitbucket.
+Keep your repository clean: exclude unnecessary files using a `.gitignore`, document the repo with a clear `README`, and avoid including large binaries.
+Regularly delete stale branches, and never commit credentials or private data.

+### Avoid Hard-Coded Paths
+- <!-- .element: class="fragment" data-fragment-index=1 -->Use <strong>config files</strong> (or <strong>environment variables</strong>, harder for users).

+#note: Another thing to be mindful of is how you manage file paths in your code.
+Avoid hard-coded paths.
+Instead, use configuration files to store paths and parameters.
+This approach makes your code easier to share and adapt.

 ### License Your Code
 - **Clarify Usage Rights**
    - Add a license (e.g., MIT, Apache 2.0) to define how others can use your code.

-### Avoid Hard-Coded Paths  <!-- .element: class="fragment" data-fragment-index=1 -->
-- <!-- .element: class="fragment" data-fragment-index=1 -->Use <strong>config files</strong> (or <strong>environment variables</strong>, harder for users).

-#note: generally, license your code, this is a way to specify how your work shold be used and distributed.
+#note: As your repository takes shape, don’t forget to add a license.
+This step is often overlooked, but it’s critical for defining how others can use your code.
+Popular licenses like MIT or Apache 2.0 are great for encouraging reuse while protecting your work.

 ### Facilitate Installation
 - Specify Core Dependencies in a [pyproject.toml](https://github.com/flatironinstitute/sciware/blob/main/34_PyPackaging/example_project_root/pyproject.toml) file.
    - List only direct dependencies. <!-- .element: class="fragment"  -->
    - Avoid pinning package versions if possible. <!-- .element: class="fragment"  -->
+   - <!-- .element: class="fragment"  --> Specify version ranges when needed (e.g., <code> >=1.0,<2.0 </code>)
    - <!-- .element: class="fragment"  --> Store your package version as a reference, using <code>pip freeze > myenv.txt</code> for Python.
    -  <!-- .element: class="fragment"  --> See <a href="https://sciware.flatironinstitute.org/34_PyPackaging/slides.html">September Sciware on Packaging</a>.

-#note: Finally, facilitate installing your code.
-List your direct dependecies in a requirement file, menaing the things you directly import and use.
-Do not pin specific python version; for more details on this check Sept sciware on pacakging.
-You can list your import in various way, here I added a one-linear command for that.
+#note: To ensure your package is easy to install, list your direct dependencies (the ones your code directly imports) in a pyproject.toml file.
+Avoid pinning exact versions for flexibility, but consider specifying version ranges (e.g., >=1.0,<2.0) for critical packages to prevent compatibility issues.
+Do not pin a specific.
+For reproducibility, create a snapshot of your environment with pip freeze, which lists all installed packages and their versions.
+This snapshot should be saved separately (e.g., requirements.txt).
+For more details, check the September Sciware session on packaging. for more details on this check Sept sciware on pacakging.

 ### Containers?